Updated on January 3, 2024

 My go-to brands for sneakers (along with a recommendation for each one) are:

 New Balance – I’ve used New Balance sneakers in Italy for over two decades, and my husband is a fan too.
 They’re well-made, dependable, cushioned, and supportive.
 You can buy classics (‘dad’ walking shoes) or their more fashionable sneakers.

-We tend to stick to the 990 or 991.
+We tend to stick to the 990 or 991 but I am eyeing the new 9060 in the brown & cream version for 2024.
 New Balance lifestyle sneakers are popular with Italians too.

 Adidas – You’ll see locals and visitors in classic Adidas lifestyle sneakers like the Stan Smith.

 Try: Adidas Stan Smith

 Clarks – Many of the styles are breathable, lightweight, cushioned and supportive.
 Avoid the knit or suede shoes in light colors because they’re tough to keep clean.
 I found the shoes with the classic Clark’s crepe sole to be too heavy – the weight may bother you when you’re on your feet all day.